Neargye/scope_guard/README.md

 C++ alternative to [defer](https://golang.org/ref/spec#Defer_statements) operator in [go](https://en.wikipedia.org/wiki/Go_(programming_language)).

-A "DEFER" statement invokes a function whose execution is deferred to the moment the surrounding function returns, either because the surrounding function executed a return statement, reached the end of its function body, or because the exception was thrown.
+A "DEFER" statement invokes a function whose execution is deferred to the moment the surrounding function returns because the surrounding function executed return statement, or it reached the end of its function body, or errors occure.

 ## Features